cocos/cocos-docs/en/advanced-topics/assets-manager.md

 ### Error message handling and download retry

 In the left side of the flowchart, you can see a number of user messages that can be notified through the event listener of the Assets Manager.
-For details, you can refer to the [Implementation of hot update component](https://github.com/cocos-creator/tutorial-hot-update/blob/master/assets/scripts/module/HotUpdate.js) in the example.
+For details, you can refer to the [example](https://github.com/cocos-creator/tutorial-hot-update/blob/master/assets/scripts/module/HotUpdate.js).
 The flowchart identifies the trigger and cause of all error messages, and you can handle them according to your system design.

 The most important thing is that when an exception occurs during the download process, such as a failed download, a failed decompression, or a failed verification, the `UPDATE_FAILED` event will be triggered.
 And a list of all assets that failed to download will be recorded in the Assets Manager and can be downloaded again as follows: